gsnogueira/gsnogueira/README.md

 Professional with more than 4 years of experience in systems development with a focus on front-end.
 I worked with financial investments and credit products, having acquired a broad knowledge of business rules

 Technologist at Fatec Carapicuíba, where I had the opportunity to do database monitoring.

-I currently work as a full Front-end developer at GFT Group.
+I have knowledge in several development technologies and programming languages with a focus on the web:

 <h3 align="center">Languages and Tools:</h3>
 <p align="center">